hyungkwonko/hyungkwonko.github.io/about/index.md

 #### [](#header-4)_Jun.
 2018 - Sep.
 2018:_ Intern at Wesley Quest in Seoul, South Korea
 Strategic consulting firm, Research Associate
 Participated in two big data projects.
 Made deep-learning based prediction model using Python
-_1. Improvement of the management system and air quality in Seoul Metro (Client: Seoul Digital Foundation)_
+_1. Improvement of the management system and air quality in Seoul Metro (E2A9F3ent: Seoul Digital Foundation)_
 _2. Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)_
 <br/>